duolu/fmkit/README.md

 We would like to thank all participants and volunteers who helped us collecting the data.

 This project is supported by NSF CCRI award [#1925709](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1925709).

+This project is also supported by Arizona State University Fulton School of Engineering micro infrastrcture grant.